©10-31-2009 and 3-22-2011 by Donna Cunningham, MSW

 Step 5: Work toward the Positive Possibilities/Away from the Negative

-Now you have a clearer idea of the best and the worst that could happen during these 2 transits.
+Now you have a clearer idea of the best and the worst that could happen during the transit.
 Clarity in itself can help reduce anxiety, because it makes the task ahead of you concrete rather than a nameless dread of what Might Happen.

 As a first project, pick out one of the positive outcomes you want to manifest.
-Pluto-Saturn Preparedness Kit #4–Taking Concrete Action to Change your Life will help you to develop strategies for change, but for now, brainstorm about what has to be done for that project.
+Develop strategies for change, brainstorming about what has to be done for that project.
 List steps that have to be taken, and evaluate what parts are easy and can be done quickly and what parts require time and learning new skills.

 Try researching your project on the internet. (wikiHow – The How-to Manual is a great resource—see the various posts here under Guest Blogger for examples.)
 The more information you have about what needs to be done, the less overwhelmed you’re likely to be.